kavonrtep/dante_ltr/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/kavonrtep/dante_ltr)

 ## Input data
 One input is a reference sequence in fasta format.
-The second input is an annotation of the reference genome using the tool DANTE in GFF3 format.
+The second input is an annotation of the reference genome using the [DANTE tool](https://github.com/kavonrtep/dante).
 For better results, use the unfiltered full output of the DANTE pipeline.

 ## Usage